ldrobnik/10dlc/docs/10dlc.md

 The Wavix platform allows you to register 10DLC brands and campaigns directly from the user interface.

 :::warning
-Always provide up-to-date and accurate details during the registration process.
-The information you enter might affect message throughput.
+Always provide complete, accurate, and up-to-date details during the registration.
+The information you enter may affect message throughput.
 :::

 ## 10DLC brand registration